Skip to main content

 Create a Service Account using the Temporal Cloud UI or tcld.
 While User identities are invited to Temporal Cloud, Service Accounts are created in Temporal Cloud.

-2. Click the Create Service Account button located near the top right of the Identities page
+2. Click the Create Service Account button located near the top of the Identities page

 3. Provide the following information: